 To clean the surface, use a non-abrasive solution and scrub the spores away.
 Some bleach-based products suit this purpose well, but ask for recommendations the next time you’re in our store or at your nearest pool supply store.

 Once sufficiently clean, rinse with cool water and pat dry.
 You should keep the foam and the vinyl separate until fully dry.
 Store them in the sun for an hour or two to kill untreated mold or mildew.

 Repairing Cracks and Tears in the Lid

 Small rips and weathering do not warrant a replacement lid.
-You can tape, patch, sew, or staple (stainless steep) the vinyl for minor repairs.
+You can tape, patch, sew, or staple (stainless steel) the vinyl for minor repairs.
 Ensure that you use the right materials.
 Otherwise, you may leave your hot tub cover susceptible to further damage.

 How do I protect my hot tub from the sun?

 Protect your hot tub cover from the sun just as you would your skin.
 There are special UV protection products to apply to the surface of your hot tub cover.
 Use a recommended product for UV protection after cleaning any dirt or grime with a soft brush.